-- Advertising and Promotion Strategies: These should be established by people who are working within the company.
-It is essential that while formulating these strategies the team should work closely with supporting groups like advertising agencies, promotion firms etc. It is not recommended that the supporting group must be given the utmost responsibility because even though they may produce the best of advertisements in most cases, they may fail to meet the objectives of the company. - Pricing Strategy Pricing is one of the crucial factors that need a lot of attention.
+- ♣ Advertising and Promotion Strategies: These should be established by people who are working within the company.
+It is essential that while formulating these strategies the team should work closely with supporting groups like advertising agencies, promotion firms etc. It is not recommended that the supporting group must be given the utmost responsibility because even though they may produce the best of advertisements in most cases, they may fail to meet the objectives of the company. - ♣ Pricing Strategy Pricing is one of the crucial factors that need a lot of attention.
 If the products and services are not priced right then they may prove to be a failure in the market.
-Different pricing strategies need to be adopted as per the clientele and location. - Product Strategies Every product has its life cycle.
+Different pricing strategies need to be adopted as per the clientele and location. - ♣ Product Strategies Every product has its life cycle.
 There comes a time when the existing product needs to be improved or new products need to be developed.
 This is where marketing plays a major role.
-Marketing can help to enhance revenue from product changes as additions to the current product line.

-g) Resources Needed To Support Strategies and Meet Objectivesh) Presenting and Selling The Plan- One must never assume that the marketing plan that has been developed is so practical/logical that it will sell itself.
-For a plan to be successful it must be sold to various people:
+Marketing can help to enhance revenue from product changes as additions to the current product line. - g) Resources Needed To Support Strategies and Meet Objectives- - Personnel - Equipment and space - Monetary support (E.g. travel expenses, motivational costs) - Research, consulting and training - Budgets - h) Presenting and Selling The Plan- One must never assume that the marketing plan that has been developed is so practical/logical that it will sell itself.
+For a plan to be successful it must be sold to various people: - ♣ Members of the marketing/sales department- Many people within the department consider planning a waste of time.
+Such an issue exists because of a lack of experience and fear of the process.
+Marketing / Sales managers need the support of their subordinates in the planning process.
+Rather than forcing the acceptance of the plan, it is better to sell the benefits of the process to the team.